gpontesss/book-summary/demonstration-of-the-apostolic-preaching.md

     world.
 70. Isaiah's warning to not reject Christ for His passion and suffering, but to fear His "birth", that is, the One that is His origin: the Father.
+71. Jeremiah's testifies Jesus' passion.
+His shadow is a type for His body, made by the Spirit.
+The body was a shadow for what was behind it, His great Spirit.
+Just as a shadown is trodden by others, Christ was "trodden" in His passion.
+His shadow was capable of curing people.
+72. Isaiah talks about Christ's Tomb being source of peace.
+The ones who were previously adversaries to the jews would be united to them by their Faith in the Lord.
+Quotes Psalm 21 to talk about his immortality after His resurrection.
+(It seems that only Ireneaus, in the Christian Antiquity, used this Psalm.)